thesusian/thesusian.com/README.md

 ## To Do

 * [ ] Make hugo accept images without a root path, like `media/img.jpg` instead of having to specify `/media/img.jpg`s
+* [ ] Use a local version of mathjax, no need for cloudflare